Is seasonal affective disorder real? Some call it “folk psychology”— others say it’s legit

 The Five Different Types of Psoriasis

-On Monday, we recognized World Psoriasis Day on our blog, and today we’d like to dig a little deeper into this lifelong autoimmune condition, which can cause skin lesions on almost any area of the body as well as psoriatic arthritis.
-Did you know that there are several types of psoriasis, and that they can… Continue reading The Five Different Types of Psoriasis
+Today we’d like to dig a little deeper into this lifelong autoimmune condition, which can cause skin lesions on almost any area of the body as well as psoriatic arthritis.
+Did you know that there are several types of psoriasis, and that they can have very different presentations?
+Here’s a quick primer on the five… Continue reading The Five Different Types of Psoriasis